ozanozisik/orsum/README.md

 Example command:</br>
 <code>
-orsum.py --gmt 'hsapiens.REAC.name.gmt' --hierarchy 'hierarchyDict-Reac.tsv' --files 'Enrichment-Method1-Reac.csv' 'Enrichment-Method2-Reac.csv' 'Enrichment-Method3-Reac.csv' --rules 1 2 3 4 8 9 10 --outputFolder 'DemoOutputReac' --maxRepSize 2000
+orsum.py --gmt 'hsapiens.REAC.name.gmt' --hierarchy 'hierarchyDict-Reac.tsv' --files 'Enrichment-Method1-Reac.csv' 'Enrichment-Method2-Reac.csv' 'Enrichment-Method3-Reac.csv' --rules 1 2 3 4 8 9 --outputFolder 'DemoOutputReac' --maxRepSize 2000
 </code></br>

 Full list of rules are given below:
 <ol>
-<li>Different terms containing exactly the same genes are unified, terms from multiple results are matched</li>
-<li>Superterm covers less significant subterm</li>
+<li>Superterm covers less significant subterm.
+This includes terms with exactly the same genes.</li>
 <li>Sibling terms whose parent is also in the list are represented by the parent</li>
 <li>Cousin terms (they have a common grandparent) are represented by the grandparent term which is in the list</li>
 <li>Aunt - nephew terms (one’s parent is other’s grandparent) are represented by the parent/grandparent term which is in the list</li>